The Maryland Children's Oral Health Institute: Click to return Home

 The following steps are necessary to bring Lessons In A Lunch Box to your dental school.
 Please click on each numbered link below to download the appropriate forms in pdf format.

-Download a Zip archive of all forms in Word format here »
+Download a Zip archive of all forms here »

-1. Complete the Preliminary Program Registration Form (pdf) and send via mail to 9199 Reisterstown Rd., Suite 203 A, Owings Mills, MD 21117 or email to mycohi@aol.com.
+1. Sign up online HERE, OR complete the Program Registration Form (pdf) and send via mail to 9199 Reisterstown Rd., Suite 203 A, Owings Mills, MD 21117 or email to info@mycohi.org.

-1. Partner your Dental School/School of Dental Hygiene with an Elementary School and complete the Final 2011–2012 Program Registration Form (pdf) .
+1. Partner your Dental School/School of Dental Hygiene with an Elementary School.

 1. Draft a Letter of Engagement (doc) to be sent to the Elementary School principal or health education coordinator.
 Include a description of the Lessons In A Lunch Box program.

-1. Request a form letter or memo (pdf) from the Principal or Chief Academic Officer allowing all students in grades K through 3 to receive a lunch box and dental hygiene carrot case, which includes a toothbrush, toothpaste and dental floss.
+1. Provide the memo (pdf) to the Principal of Chief Academic Officer allowing all students in grades 1 through 3 to receive a lunch box and dental hygiene carrot case, which includes a toothbrush, toothpaste and dental floss.
+Return to The Children's Oral Health Institute.

 1. *Provide each classroom teacher with an educator survey (pdf) on the day you and your students present Lessons In A Lunch Box.
 The survey is to be completed within 4 to 8 weeks after the program has been presented to the students.